 Saving Time, Saving Lives

-Scotland’s Charity Air Ambulance (SCAA) have been tasked over 1500 times.
+Scotland’s Charity Air Ambulance (SCAA) has been tasked over 2000 times.
 We respond to hundreds of time-critical call outs every single year.

 Have you ever wondered what happens when you make a 999 call?
 On average it takes us 5 minutes to be in the air after receiving a call.
 This is how SCAA is tasked, from 999 call to arriving at a patients home or garden, or landing on a road or field.

 999 call made